Ismail-Ai404/Woman-Safety-App/Shabdhan/README.md

 # Shabdhan
-Project for CSE299 course at North South University in collaboration with Nashrah Haque and Ismail H. Siddique
+Project for CSE299 course at North South University in collaboration with Nashrah Haque and https://github.com/MinhazAyaaz